dddrrreee/cs140e-24win/labs/7-bootloader/README.md

 Where is the code:

-  1. The sub-directory `unix-side` has the code that will run on your Unix laptop.
-You'll implement the code missing in `simple-boot.c:simple_boot`.
+  1. The sub-directory `1-unix-side` has the code that will run on your Unix laptop.
+You'll implement the code missing in `put-code.c:simple_boot`.

-  2. The header file `unix-side/simple-boot.h` has a bunch of useful utility routines you should use.
-In particular, it has tracing versions of `PUT` and `GET` that you can use to print the bytes going back and forth.
+  2. The first half of `put-code.c` has a bunch of useful utility routines you should use --- you shouldn't have to modify these.
+In particular, it has tracing versions of `put` and `get` that you can use to print the bytes going back and forth.

-  3. The header file `../pi-side/simple-boot-defs.h` has the enums you should use when sending protocol messages.
+  3. The header file `../2-pi-side/boot-defs.h` has the enums you should use when sending protocol messages.

-  4. The directory `../../libunix` has a set of Unix utility routines.
+  4. The directory `libunix` at the top of the class repo has a set of Unix utility routines.
 By now you've implemented two of these:
      `find_ttyusb` and `read_file`.

 What to do: